Mersair/a3-persistence/README.md

 - **Accessability**: Running Chrome's Lighthouse tool, ensured full score was reached and page was accessable.
 - **Quick login**: Since the user has to be logged in, role is checked immedietly to give quick access.

+### Grading Notes
-Note that for grading, if all results need to be seen the /dump URL is exposed.
+ - If all database records need to be seen the /dump URL is exposed ([Explore user data on Glitch](https://a3-christopher-mercer.glitch.me/dump))
+ - Although the concept for the booking system was the same, this version was a complete re-write.
+No code was re-used.
+ - In addition to the date selector, I'm meeting the 'alternate input formats' requirement here as a `contenteditable` field, which is not a form element by default.